billiegoose/cachecow/README.md

  - Returns streams, not buffers, for faster requests.
  - How it chooses which files to delete can be customized

+# Free support
+Email me or create an issue if you need help!
+I'm throwing this up without a lot of documentation, and am very welcome to feedback and suggestions.

 # Example

 ```coffee